sourcejs/blog-howto/catalog-setup/README.md

 </div>
 ```

-And define the `info.json` meta configuration file next to it.
+And create the `info.json` meta configuration file next to it.

 ```json
 {